Can I Apply for FAFSA With Bad Credit?

 Kikoff is a credit-building platform designed specifically for people with thin, no, or rebuilding credit histories, and signing up does not require a hard credit check.

-With Kikoff, your on-time payments are reported to the major credit bureaus, helping you build positive payment history over time, which is the single most important factor in your credit score.
+With Kikoff, your on-time payments are reported to the major credit bureaus, helping you build credit over time, which is the single most important factor in your credit score.

 Conclusion